2013 Volvo XC90 Interior

 - "The audio controls are even more unusual, with a twisting knob that cycles through menus and a keypad that looks like telephone buttons.
 They all work quite well, once a user gains some familiarity, and nearly all are large and easy to locate, even at night." -- New Car Test Drive (2011)

-The Volvo XC90 has 85.1 cubic feet of total cargo space behind the first row, which is good for the class, but trails rivals like the Acura MDX.
+The Volvo XC90 has 85.1 cubic feet of cargo space behind the first row, which is good for the class but trails the cargo space in rivals like the Acura MDX.
 There are 43.3 cubic feet behind the second row and 8.8 cubic feet behind the third row.
-Reviewers are disappointed with the amount of space found when all seats are in use, saying that carrying seven people and their gear will be difficult.
+Reviewers are disappointed with the amount of space when all seats are in use, saying that carrying seven people and their gear will be difficult.
 One critic notes that there’s a shortage of small item cabin storage, which they say is common in Volvos.
 Test drivers think loading cargo is easy though, and like the XC90’s tail/liftgate combo.

 - "Loading cargo is quite easy thanks to the ‘clamshell’ tailgate that opens in two pieces.
 Unfortunately, the upper part doesn't rise high enough to clear a 6-footer's head." -- Consumer Guide